 Risk Factors of PTSD

-Though this psychological disorder can happen at any age, the factors like the following make a person more likely to develop STSD:
+Though this psychiatric disorder can happen at any age, the following factors make a person more likely to develop PTSD:

 - Having substance abuse problems

 - Having a family history of health problems